MarkTheTestStrategist/scripts-collection/README.md

 This is to be used as a getting started template.

 ## VM2VM Firewall Bypass (.ps1)
-This allows you to add specific services that can bypass the firewall.
+This allows you to add specific services that can bypass the firewall on two VM's.

 ## Install Software For Testing New Laptop (.ps1)
 This will install the following :-